ButinVladimir/cyberiada/ROADMAP.md

 To get new levels, company members must reach certain thresholds of experience.
 Experience gain can be increased by increasing intellect and using certain items.

-### Shock

-Shock accumulates when member is incapacitated or receives a new augmentation.
-Installing augmentation gives some amount of shock for each.
-Incapacitation maxes shock out.
-Shock will gradually decrease over 1 hour if member is alive and restored.
-Until shock reaches 0, member is unable to participate in combat.
-Shock will also decrease attributes and skills linearly.
-Max amount of shock depends on endurance.

 ### HP

 HP indicates how much damage can company member take.
 When HP reaches 0 or lower, company member is incapacitated and all actions related to them are cancelled.
 Incapacitated company members have to be paid to be restored manually or by program.
 After restoration, member shock is maxed out.